 - Sentence structure (where subject, object, adjectives and verb go usually)

 - Pronouns and prepositions

-- A core vocabulary of maybe a few hundred words.
+- Core vocabulary of a few hundred words

 Have a look at our 80-20 vocabulary list for a suggestion of words you might want to learn.